Summer Couscous Salad

 - the juice of 1/2 lime

-- In a small pan, pour stock and bring to boil.
+Pour stock into a small pan and bring to boil.
 Arrange couscous in a large bowl and pour boiling stock over it.
 Mix with a fork and cover with a plate for 4 minutes.
 Fluff up couscous with a fork and add in chickpeas.

-- Transfer couscous into a serving bowl, top with zucchini and halloumi and drizzle with remaining dressing.
+Transfer couscous to a serving bowl, top with zucchini and halloumi and drizzle with remaining dressing.
 Serve immediately.